Smart meters explained

 Like traditional gas and electricity meters, smart meters measure your energy use.
 The main difference is that smart meters automatically send your usage information through mobile networks to your supplier.

-Your smart meter will most likely come with an in-home display (IHD), which will show you how much energy you use in real time.
+Your smart meter will come with an in-home display (IHD), which will show you how much energy you use in real time.
 Like energy monitors, smart meters should help you to better control your energy use.

 Here, we explain exactly what smart meters are, whether getting a smart meter installed will save you money and how smart meters differ from energy monitors.